Coaching Principles

 - Conducting - delivery of training programs

-To support this process you will need to develop your knowledge and practical coaching skills.
-These include, but not limited to:
+You will need to develop your knowledge and practical coaching skills to support this process.
+These include, but are not limited to:

 The following information was first published in Issue 28 of the FHS